Oxymax-CLAMS

 The rat or mouse metabolic system is highly scalable.
 A single controller can typically manage 1 to 32 animals.
 For large-scale studies, the lab animal monitoring system can be expanded to run multiple racks in parallel, making it an ideal metabolic phenotyping system for high-throughput genetic screening.

 Yes.
 In the CLAMS-Connect, CLAMS-HomeCage, and CLAMS-CenterFeeder models, you can use standard contact bedding.
-This is a key feature of the mouse metabolic cage system, as it reduces animal stress and provides more accurate data compared to bare-bottom cages.
-However, the rodent metabolic cage system for waste collection CLAMS-WasteCage features a special cage floor that is not conducive to standard bedding.
+This is a key feature of the mouse metabolic cage system, as it reduces animal stress and yields more accurate data than bare-bottom cages.
+However, the CLAMS-CenterFeeder cage and rodent metabolic cage system for waste collection, CLAMS-WasteCage, features a cage floor that is not conducive to standard bedding.

 The sampling speed depends on your sensor choice.
 If using the high-speed Zirconia oxygen sensor, the rodent indirect calorimetry data can be refreshed every 20 seconds per cage.
 This high-density data enables the cage-monitoring system to detect subtle metabolic spikes associated with specific behaviors.